Women in ancient Egypt

 Women in ancient Egypt had some special rights other women did not have in other comparable societies.
 They could own property and were, at court, legally equal to men.
 However, Ancient Egypt was a patriarchal society dominated by men.
-Only a few women are known to have important positions in administration, though there were female rulers and even female pharaohs.
+Only a few women are known to have held important positions in administration, though there were female rulers and even female pharaohs.
 Women at the royal court gained their positions by relationships to male kings.

 Work

 Kitchen model; women workers grinding, baking, and brewing.
 Bread- and beer-making (made of fermented bread) were usually women's tasks.
 Twelfth dynasty of Egypt, 2050-1800 BCE.
 Egyptian Museum of Berlin.

 Most women belonged to the peasantry and worked alongside their husbands.
 Women were known to manage farms or businesses in the absence of their husbands or sons.
 Among the upper classes of society, a woman usually did not work outside the home, and instead supervised the servants of the household and her children's education.
 An exception is the textile industry.
 Here women are well attested as weavers.
 A letter found at Lahun and dating around 1800 BC names six female weavers.

 Female weavers from Tomb of Khnumhotep circa 1897–1878 B.C.